Privacy Notice & Cookies policy

 Visiting our Website

-When you visit www.voxgen.com or portal.voxgen.com we use third party services from Google and Hubspot to collect standard internet log information and details of how you use the services we provide.
+When you visit www.voxgen.com we use third party services from Google, Hubspot and Drift to collect information about how you use the services we provide.
 We do this to find out things such as the number of visitors to various parts of the site.
 We may connect this information with details you provide to us via forms on our website, or that we obtain from reputable third-party sources to provide more relevant information through automatic and manual processing.
 These functions are enabled by Cookies.
 You can find more information on how cookies are used on our websites in the Cookies Policy below.

 Our Newsletter, blog updates & other content